MICKAI®ArticlesClinical Trials on a Sealed Subst…

 The compliance picture facing a research sponsor in 2026 is dense and converging.
 The EU AI Act's high-risk obligations demand logging, human oversight, data governance and traceability for the health uses set out in Annex III.
 DORA has been in force since January 2025 and holds regulated financial and adjacent entities to strict operational resilience and third-party risk standards.
 NIS2 raises the security bar for essential and important organisations, and ISO/IEC 42001 shapes responsible AI into a management system.
 These regimes do not ask for good intentions; they ask for records, boundaries and demonstrable control.

 A sealed substrate answers those demands structurally rather than procedurally.
 Logging is the native signed audit chain.
 Data governance is enforced by an architecture in which the data cannot leave.
 Third-party risk shrinks because there is no live processing dependency on an external provider.
-Our patent estate, 104 filed UK patent applications, approximately 2,340 claims, owned by Mickai LTD and held as patent pending, covers much of the mechanism that makes this possible.
+Our patent estate, 104 filed UK patent applications, 2,340 claims, owned by Mickai LTD and held as patent pending, covers much of the mechanism that makes this possible.

 What this makes possible for research teams